rmacfadyen/RobertsDbContextExtensions/docs/ExtensionsForExecuteStream.md

 a BLOB without loading it entirely into memory.

-Perfect when dealing with files that have been stored in a database and need to be beamed down to a client (eg. browser).
+Perfect when dealing with files that have been stored in a database and need to be beamed down to a client (eg. browser) without requiring the webserver to hold the entire BLOB in memory.
 ```csharp
 public static class ExtensionsForExecuteStream
 ```